DeerKK/KKChat/README.md

 # KKChat
- This is a project of Computer Networking
+ This is a project of Computer Networking.
+Design of this project refers to QQ and Skype, especially in GUI and chatting functions.

 # Environment

 - Windows 10